 CROWN POINT

 Vista House at Crown Point was built as a scenic rest stop on top of Thor’s Ridge.
 It offers breathtaking views of the Columbia River Gorge and houses an extensive collection of photos showing the construction of the Historic Columbia River Gorge Scenic Highway, the first completely navigable road through the gorge connecting The Dalles to Portland in 1916.
+Eventually this road went to the Oregon Coast and out to eastern Idaho.
+Today is called Hwy 30.

 LATOURELL FALLS

 Latourell Falls, famous not only for the beautiful even spill of water over its 249 ft high basalt cliff, but for the fluorescent lichen that grows on the surrounding cliff faces.
 We will take a short hike to a viewpoint that overlooks the falls or take the slightly longer walk to the base of the falls to let the cool refreshing spray envelop you.
+Also a great example of columnar basalt.

 MULTNOMAH FALLS

 Visit the second highest year-round waterfall in the continental United States, 627 ft high Multnomah Falls, one of Oregon’s most beautiful and photographed waterfalls.
 The waterfall consists of two drops: the larger upper fall and the shorter lower fall which is spanned by an architecturally beautiful foot-bridge.
 From the base of the falls, it is a 10 minute walk up to the scenic bridge before returning to have lunch in the historic Multnomah Falls Lodge.
+Question for you: Why are there two waterfalls?

 HORSETAIL FALLS

 At 176 ft, Horsetail Falls is the third highest waterfall on the old highway.
-There will be an opportunity to get out and take some photos.
+There will be an opportunity to get out and take some great photos.

 BONNEVILLE DAM AND FISH HATCHERY